Abelian Analytic Torsion and Symplectic Volume: Introduction

 is a topological invariant depending only on a two-framing of $X$.
 Recall that a two-framing is a choice of a homotopy equivalence class $\Pi$ of trivializations of $TX\oplus TX$, twice the tangent bundle of $X$.
 Note that $\Pi$ is represented by the trivializing section $s:X\rightarrow Q$ above.
 The possible two-framings correspond to $\Z$.
 The identification with $\Z$ is given by the signature defect defined by,

-where $M$ is a $4$-manifold with boundary $X$ and $p_{1}(2TM,\Pi)$ is the relative Pontrjagin number associated to the framing $\Pi$ of the bundle $TX\oplus TX$.
+where $W$ is a $4$-manifold with boundary $X$ and $p_{1}(2TW,\Pi)$ is the relative Pontrjagin number associated to the framing $\Pi$ of the bundle $TX\oplus TX$.
 The canonical two-framing $\Pi^{c}$ corresponds to $\delta(X,\Pi^{c})=0$. \begin{rem} Before we present the main quantities of interest in Definitions \ref{csdef1}, \ref{csdef2}, we note that both definitions implicitly require a choice of base $h^{0}$ for $H^{0}(X,\R)$ to be well defined.
-We elaborate on this point in \S \ref{rtorssymsec}. \end{rem} We are now ready to make the following, \begin{define}\cite{mcl3} Let $k\in\Z$ and $X$ a closed, oriented three-manifold.
+We elaborate on this point in \S \ref{rtorssymsec}. \end{rem} \begin{define}\cite{mcl3} Let $k\in\Z$ and $X$ a closed, oriented three-manifold.
 The abelian Chern-Simons partition function, $Z_{\mathbb{T}}(X,k)$, is the quantity,